Artificial Intelligence and data governance

 • Timeliness.
-It is defined as the time delay from data generation and acquisition to utilization.
+It is the time delay from data generation and acquisition to utilization.
 Data that is used later than when it was collected might be obsolete or no longer reflecting the physical phenomena it is explaining

 • Completeness.
 It refers to the percentage of available data or equivalently, the absence of missing values

-For example, for social media data, timeliness and accuracy are probably the most important quality features.
+The dimensions monitored vary depending on business requirements, processes, users, etc. For example, in social media data, timeliness and accuracy are probably the most important quality features.
 However, since social media data are usually unstructured, consistency and integrity might not be suitable for evaluation.
 For biological data instead, data storage software and data formats are very heterogeneous.
 Thus, consistency might not be the most appropriate metric as a quality dimension.

 Once data and dimensions to be monitored have been selected, it is important to define a baseline of values or ranges representing good and bad quality data, that is the quality rules the data needs to be assessed against.
 Moreover, each dimension will have different weighting which determines how much it contributes to the data quality as a whole.
 How rigorous the rules need to be and how to choose the aforementioned weighting for each data dimension pretty much depends on the impact that the single organization put on the monitoring phase.